-Expected increase in energy demand worldwide, local and global limitation of high quality fossil fuel resources and emission of gasses with climatic relevance resulting from the utilization of fossil fuels represent the main challenges for future sustainable energy supply.
-Therefore, future systems for a sustainable, i.e. stable energy supply will be characterized by increased use of renewable, volatile energy sources (wind, solar) combined with utilization of low-grade fossil and biogenic fuels.
-The worldwide available low-grade fuels (e.g. coal with high ash content, biomass, waste based fuels, oil sands, oil shale) feature high heterogeneity, low calorific value and high content of inert material and trace species.
-In order to be utilized in highly efficient energy conversion processes with high fuel- / load- and product-flexibility, these fuels must be converted to high quality, process adapted chemical energy carriers.
+The policy of the European Green Deal has the long-term aim of creating a CO2 neutral energy supply system, which requires not only a clean energy production but also a shift towards a circular economy.
+Expected increase in energy demand, local and global limitation of high quality fuel resources and emission of gases with climatic relevance resulting from the utilization of fossil fuels represent the main challenges for future sustainable and stable energy supply and production chains.
+Therefore, future systems for energy production will be characterized by increased use of renewable, volatile energy sources (wind, solar) combined with utilization of low-grade waste-based and biogenic fuels.
+Typical low-grade fuels feature high heterogeneity, low calorific value and high content of inert material and trace species.
+In order to be utilized in highly efficient conversion processes with high fuel- / load- and product-flexibility, these fuels must be converted to high quality, process adapted chemical energy carriers.

 Gasification is a process for conversion of low-grade solid and liquid fuels to a high quality fuel (syngas) and is therefore a promising technology to enable a sustainable energy system together with a closed anthropogenic carbon cycle.
 The main advantage of gasification based processes is the great flexibility on both the feedstock side and the product side, which makes gasification an interface technology for the projected changes in energy sector and industry.
 A wide spectrum of feedstocks e.g. biogenic, agricultural, industrial or municipal residues can be used to produce syngas.
 Syngas can then be deployed in a manifold of processes, ranging from energetic use for generating heat and electricity to the synthesis of complex chemicals, e.g. substitute fuels or synthetic materials.